manvith1604/Movie_Recommendation_System/README.md

 ● A method getRatersthat has no parameters.
 This method returns an ArrayList of Raters from the database.

-Java Programming: A DIY Version of Netflix and Amazon Recommendation Engines

 ● A method sizethat has no parameters.
 This method returns the number of raters in the database.

-Java Programming: A DIY Version of Netflix and Amazon Recommendation Engines Assignment

 Specifically for this assignment you will do the following: